Word of the Day: Tautology

 The popular shorthand version of it is “the survival of the fittest.”
 This is a phrase coined by the so-called Social Darwinist, Herbert Spencer, in work published before the appearance of the Origin of Species and adopted–with acknowledgment of Spencer as the source — in later editions of Darwin’s book.
 There is an apparent tautology in the phrase.
 Since Darwinian (and, of course, Spencerian) fitness is proved by survival, one could as well call the principle at work “the survival of survivors.”
 (NY Times)

-2 Responses to “Word of the Day: Tautology”
+2 thoughts on “Word of the Day: Tautology”

 Mahalo, Rike